 What is it?
 The local telephone company places an unauthorized freeze on an account, which prevents a customer from switching to another local or long distance telephone provider.

 How does it happen?
 Jamming occurs when the local telephone company places a freeze on an account without the customer's consent or knowledge.
 An account freeze should only occur when a customer voluntarily adds a freeze to an account to prevent being switched to a new carrier without the customer's consent.

 How to avoid it?
 Consumers can call their local telephone company to find out if a freeze has been added to their account.

 Telephone customers should know their rights if they receive charges for "pay per use" calls, usually involving a telephone number beginning with 900 or 976 they do not recognize.
 Billing disputes involving these charges need to be made to the local telephone company within 60 days from the time the bill is issued.
 During an investigation, customers do not have to pay for these charges.
 Basic local and long-distance telephone service cannot be disconnected based on any past-due charges involving a 900 or 976 number.

-In addition, customers wishing to block anyone in their home from making calls to 900 or 976 numbers should inquire about services provided by their local telephone company.
+In addition, customers wishing to block calls to 900 or 976 numbers from their home phone should inquire about services provided by their local telephone company.
 Typically this type of blocking service is free to customers who request it when they establish their telephone line.
 A one-time activation fee is sometimes required for those with existing telephone service.

 End of Page